stan-alam/Python/OOP_3x/README.md

 **Motivation**

-Learn OOP principles as they *apply* in Python 3.x, using Python 3.8.
+Learn OOP principles as they *apply* to Python 3.x, using Python 3.8.
 Go beyond simple administration scripting and/or hacks.
 In anticipation for specialized programming in Python including Database Programming with PostGreSQL, Network Programming, MQTT.
 (06.14.2019)